phare/phare-laravel/README.md

 ## Security Vulnerabilities

-If you discover any security-related issues, please email [nicolas@phare.app](mailto:nicolas@phare.app) instead of using the issue tracker.
+If you discover any security-related issues, please email [nicolas@pharehq.com](mailto:nicolas@pharehq.com) instead of using the issue tracker.

 ## Credits